ttttonyhe/snapaper/README.md

 4. Added a toolbar to count the number of test papers that have been added to the list on papers page

 #### V0.16
-1.UI adjustment
+1. UI adjustment
-2.New index design
+2. New index design
-3.New feature —— Extensions
+3. New feature —— Extensions
-4.New extension —— OneStep
+4. New extension —— OneStep
-5.Added a donate page
+5. Added a donate page

 #### V0.17
-1.Added a associated paper shortcut button
+1. Added a associated paper shortcut button
-2.Added a bar to display the total number of items in each page 3.Added a Switch Server button
+2. Added a bar to display the total number of items in each page
+3. Added a Switch Server button
-4.Paper display page redesigned
+4. Paper display page redesigned

 <br/>